 Usually when people visit Vietnam, they’ll end up in larger cities like Hanoi or Ho Chi Minh city but targeting a less crowded and commercialized town to visit like Hoi An means you won’t be expected to pay premium prices for hotels.
 Hoi An is a coastal town that houses a UNESCO heritage zone in the old quarter with period buildings fronting a fishing village.
 The rest of the town is pretty modern, with attractions both historical and modern.

 There are nowadays plenty of direct flights to Nepal and you’ll be able to find one that flies directly from KL to Kathmandu, Nepal’s capital, for only about RM1400 per round trip.
 After you’ve reached Kathmandu, you’ll have to board a bus to Pokhara, which is definitely less congested and way less polluted that Kathmandu.
 Here you’ll be surrounded by the majestic Himalayas and be able to see it up close.
 Simple backpackers inns with heated bath water costs only about RM70 per day and there are plenty of modern cafes around the lake area.

-Keep yourself fully protected wherever you are in the world by getting the best travel insurance coverage available, to keep you mind at ease and have a relaxing break.
+Keep yourself fully protected wherever you are in the world by getting the best travel insurance coverage available and do log on to Agoda to get the best deals for hotels and accommodation to keep you mind at ease and have a relaxing break.